 - Parking mode is average

 The VIOFO A119 V3 is arguably the best budget dash cam for around $100.
 The 2k video is crisp, clear, and better than most in this category.
 Even though it is cheap, the build quality is good and part of the reason why VIOFO has become a popular brand.
 The day and night time video is clear with license plates being fairly legible.
 While it does not have WiFi, you can watch the videos on the screen.
-The VIOFO is GPS capable although you will have to purchase it separately.
-Despite the low cost, it has a parking mode although it should be noted it is not on the same level as the Blackvue.
-Secondly, this is only a one channel so there will be no rear video.
+The VIOFO is GPS capable and comes standard.

 In terms of video quality, it is perhaps the best dashcam available in the $100 price range.
 Viofo also supports their cameras with regular firmware updates as well.
 While it may not have WIFI and the parking mode could be better, it is easy to see why VIOFO is the best dash cam for the money.